kyang5/coursedescriptions/source/bsmsprograms.rst

 -   A cumulative GPA of 3.3 or higher for all course work at Loyola;
 -   Satisfactory progress towards completion of Loyola’s core.

-Further notes on BS completion:  Before the deadlines do apply to graduate with your B.S in the semester you will actually finish!
+Further notes on BS completion:  Before the undergraduate deadlines do apply to graduate with your B.S in the semester you will actually finish!
 Otherwise you complicate the conversion to graduate status.
 If the date when you will start graduate status changes from your original